All Episodes

 You think so?

-Well, just because you haven't, you know, you're not he's got bigger problems to worry about right now.
+Well, just because you haven't, you know, you're not, he's got bigger problems to worry about right now.

-I I think he absolutely does.
+I think he absolutely does.

-Uh we have a great guest on the line right now.
+We have a great guest on the line right now.

-He's he's actually a dear friend of mine.
+He's actually a dear friend of mine.

-Uh he's really America's premier combat historian, Patrick K. O'Donnell.
+He's really America's premier combat historian, Patrick K. O'Donnell.

-Not because I don't love it, I love to read it.
+I love to read it.

-The problem is I don't have the time because I spend so much time researching doing the work on my books.
+The problem is I don't have the time because I spend so much time researching, doing the work on my books.

 But I read Pat because his writing is terrific.

-He's got a new book out called The Unvanquished, The Untold Story of Lincoln's Special Forces, The Manhunt for Mosby's Rangers, and the Shadow War that forged America's special operations.
+He's got a new book out called The Unvanquished, The Untold Story of Lincoln's Special Forces, The Manhunt for Mosby's Rangers, and the Shadow War that Forged America's Special Operations.

 And by the way, he's not just a writer like me.

-This is a guy who actually during the Iraq War was embedded with the military and actually fought with a marine rifle platoon during the Battle of Fallujah.
+This is a guy who actually, during the Iraq War, was embedded with the military and actually fought with a Marine rifle platoon during the Battle of Fallujah.

-Uh so this is a guy who has seen combat, and I wanted to have Pat on today because we know there's all this news going on.
+And I wanted to have Pat on today because we know there's all this news going on.

-It's kind of uh unsettling and disconcerting.
+It's kind of unsettling and disconcerting.

 But we are celebrating America's independence tomorrow.